Solo - Footsteps of the Incas

 Sacred Valley - Cuzco - Lima

-Today we transfer to Cuzco Airport for our flight to Lima where we transfer to the Jose Antonio Hotel (4T) to stay overnight.
+Today we transfer to Cuzco Airport for our flight to Lima where we transfer to the Jose Antonio Hotel (4T) or Four Points by Sheraton Miraflores (4T) to stay overnight.

 Day 13 Lima - In flight

 Transfer to the airport for your overnight return flight to the UK.